 Interior Western USA

-- Emerald ash borer and gypsy moth
+- Emerald ash borer and spongy moth

 - Asian longhorned beetle and goldspotted oak borer